B2B marketers analyzing customer data dashboards to build a data-driven marketing strategy

 CIENCE GO Show

 CIENCE GO Show uses tracking pixel technology to generate a detailed profile of all your website visitors.
-Its visual ID system identifies prospect’s attributes like employee size, revenue, and industry sector while creating instant integrations into your revenue team pipelines.
+Its visual ID system identifies prospect attributes like employee size, revenue, and industry sector while creating instant integrations into your revenue team pipelines.

 HubSpot

-The HubSpot marketing hub is a well-known omnichannel platform that allows the managing, tracking, and distribution of all of your customer data in one location.
+HubSpot’s marketing hub is a well-known omnichannel platform that allows the managing, tracking, and distribution of all of your customer data in one location.

 It helps marketing teams to produce optimized content, start segmented email campaigns, keep an eye on social media activity, and manage retargeting ads all from one place.